javaee/glassfish/hk2/src/site/markdown/extensibility.md

 ### Proxies

-Rather than injecting an instance of a service itself, HK2 can also inject a Proxy to that service.
+Rather than injecting an instance of a service itself, HK2 can also inject a proxy to that service.
 There are a few reasons that you might want to use proxies.
 One reason is because the lifeycle of two different scopes may be different.
 For example, you might have something like a RequestScoped scope, and you would like to inject it into a Singleton scoped object.
 But the Singleton scoped object is only injected once, and the RequestScoped service